One of a psychiatric service dog’s jobs is to awaken their handler while they are having a nightmare.

 Common signs that your dog may be having a good dream are twitching, kicking and making quiet noises.

 If your dog is growling, crying, appears disturbed or in my case, is screaming, you can assume he is having a nightmare or a bad dream.
-I suggest waking your dog up if you feel he is having a bad dream.
+I suggest waking your dog up if you feel they are having a bad dream.

 The only way you should wake your dog is through your voice.
-Do not touch him because you could be putting yourself in a dangerous situation.
-Dogs that are woken up mid-nightmare have been known to growl and bite.
+Do not touch the dog because you could be putting yourself in a dangerous situation.
+Dogs who are woken up mid-nightmare have been known to growl and bite.

 If your dog is urinating or defecating after a particularly violent “dream,” you should go to see a vet quickly.
 Dogs will typically lose control of their function to eliminate appropriately after a seizure.
 Night terrors and seizures can sometimes look very similar.

 To be on the safe side, I suggest taking a video of your dog’s episode and showing it to your vet.
-If he is, in fact, having frequent nightmares, consider a natural anti-anxiety supplement like Composure or Calm Shen.
-If your dog responds to this the same way Addisen has, you will find it is a very simple solution to a violent problem.
+If the dog is, in fact, having frequent nightmares, you might consider a natural anti-anxiety supplement like Composure or Calm Shen.
+Again, though, consult your vet.